camillethuyentruong/protocols/myco_roots.md

 - Cut fine roots into >20 pieces of ca. 1-2 cm long and check for ectomycorrhizal colonization (under a stereomicroscope if available).

-- Rinse >10 pieces with distilled water, choosing the pieces that look more colonized, and store in an Eppendorf tube with a DNA buffer (such as CTAB).

-- Store at -20°C until DNA extraction.
+- For DNA, rinse >10 pieces with distilled water, choosing the pieces that look more colonized, and store in an Eppendorf tube with a DNA buffer (such as CTAB); store at -20°C until DNA extraction.

   > In DNA buffer, the samples will keep well at room temperature for several days/weeks.